Economy of California: Personal income

 According to the United States Census Bureau, in 2024 the median household income was $100,149 and the median earnings for full-time, year-round workers was $69,440.
 This is an increase of 24.5% for household income and 32.1% for earnings for full-time, year-round workers compared to 2019.
 The national median household income was $81,604.
 An estimated 21% of Californian households earn more than $200,000 annually.

 The counties in California with the highest household incomes are Santa Clara ($168.2k), San Mateo ($160.7k), and Marin ($147.0k) counties.
 The counties with the lowest household incomes are Lake ($51.4k), Humboldt ($58.1k), and Imperial ($60.7k) counties.

 Despite having one of the highest median incomes in the nation, Californian households struggle with a high cost of living.
 California electricity rates are the second-highest in the country and households with incomes under 200% of the Federal Poverty Level typical pay about 4.4% of their annual income on electricity bills.

 California has a high income gap.
 In 2023, the highest-earning families earned an average of $336,000 while the lowest-earning families earned just $30,000.
 Only D.C. and Louisiana had wider income gaps.

 Poverty

 An estimated 11.8% of Californians live below the official poverty level in 2025.
 The Supplemental Poverty Rate was 17.7% in 2024.
 An estimated 13.5% of Californian households received food stamps in 2025.

 Although California doesn't stand out from other states for the official poverty measure (ranked #23 highest in 2023), it's tied for highest with Louisiana for the supplemental poverty measure, primarily due to the high cost of living.

-Taxes

-Taxes in California are collected by state and local governments through a number of tax categories.
-In total, for fiscal year 2022, California state and local governments together collected an average of $10,319 per capita from residents, the third highest per capita collections in the nation with the nationwide average being $7,109.

-State personal income tax, and corporate franchise and income tax are administered and collected by the California Franchise Tax Board.
-The California Department of Tax and Fee Administration (CDTFA) administers more than 30 tax and fee programs, including sales & use taxes.